activeagenda/aa-xmlbase/Readme.md

-#  What is XMLbase
+#  What is aa-xmlbase
-XMLbase is a a basic set of modules needed by the fork of Active Agenda to work.
-It must be allways installed but can be modfied if needed
+aa-xmlbase is a a basic set of modules needed by the fork of Active Agenda to work.
+It must be allways installed but can be modfied if needed.

 # Installation
 For details how to install the framework and the [BOf ::](https://activeagenda.github.io) look at https://github.com/activeagenda/documentation